tan2711/ga4-ecommerce-analysis/README.md

 The analysis focused on the following key e-commerce events: view_item, add_to_cart, begin_checkout, purchase

-Missing values query was run in important columns like transaction_id, purchase_revenue, item_name, country, and device_category.Duplicate transaction records were also checked using transaction_id to make sure that the purchases were not counted multiple times when totaling the revenue.
-Though, no significant data quality issues were identified that would impact the analysis.
+Missing values query was run on important columns like transaction_id, purchase_revenue, item_name, country, and device_category.
+Duplicate transaction records were also checked using transaction_id to make sure that the purchases were not counted multiple times when totaling the revenue.
+However, no significant data quality issues were identified that would impact the analysis.

 ## Data Cleaning